-This is a basic course in cost accounting principles, chniques and procedures.
-Product costing, nonmanufacturing costs with emphasis on managerial uses of cost accounting techniques.
+This is a basic course in cost accounting principles, techniques and procedures.
+Product costing, non-manufacturing costs with comphasis on managerial uses of cost accounting techniques.

-148 2 PLANNING AND CONTROL
+348.2 PLANNING AND CONTROL

-Prerequisite: Bus 240.0 and 280.0, or 281.1 (.2).
+Prerequisite: Bus 240.0 or 242.1 (.2) and 280.0, or 281.1 (.2).

-Covers concepts and techniques of planning and control such as profit planning, financial forecasting, budgets, performance measurements, management control sysmems, analysis of performance.
+Covers concepts and techniques of planning and control such as profit planning, financial forecasting, budgets, performance measurements, management control systems, analysis of performance.

-ADVANCED FINANCIAL 443.1

-ACCOUNTING I - CORPORATE
+443.1 ADVANCED FINANCIAL ACCOUNTING I - CORPORATE ACCOUNTING

-ACCOUNTING